tatarenstas/Recognition-of-handwritten-digits/README.md

 # Recognition-of-handwritten-digits
-This neural network recognizes handwritten numbers
+Recognition of handwritten numbers on Python